 - If approved, GRU will send you voucher(s) that will be valid for the selected contractor(s).

 - You will then schedule repairs with contractor(s).

 - Work must be completed within 30 days of issuance of voucher(s).

 - After contractor(s) completes repairs to your satisfaction, you will sign the voucher(s) and give it to the contractor.
 Be sure to get all necessary warranties from the contractor.

 - Contractor(s) will submit voucher(s) to GRU for payment.

-- GRU will schedule a visit to your home to inspect repairs and confirm installation of CFLs.
+- GRU will schedule a visit to your home to inspect repairs and confirm installation of LEDs.
 If you do not allow the inspection to be conducted within 30 days of work completion, you will be responsible for the total cost of repairs.

 - GRU will pay contractor(s) upon completion of the post-inspection.

 Note: The in-home training will be conducted by a GRU representative throughout the process.
 GRU reserves the right to inspect all work.